Dear Wanderful family,

 With the onset of this pandemic, we’ve started new offerings like online language conversation circles, virtual chapter meetups, and more, so that we can build strong relationships without going anywhere.

-Since we know so many of you are home (and struck with cabin fever), we’re opening enrollment early.
+Since we know so many of you are home (and struck with cabin fever), we want you to join our global community.
 If you can’t afford it due to a change in circumstances, we still want you in our family.

 Sign up to get details about membership enrollment + travel inspiration: